Ensure that your new team members' first weeks go smoothly.

 Here are a few tips for making your virtual onboarding as effective and personal as face-to-face:

-Set up a welcome page for your new employee: While you can schedule face-to-face sessions to share the most important information with your new hire, they will have a lot to digest in a few days.
+While you can schedule face-to-face sessions to share the most important information with your new hire, they will have a lot to digest in a few days.
 Give them time to learn at their own pace by creating a dedicated page to welcome them to the team and share all the relevant resources – your employee handbook, FAQs, team members' contact information, and so on.

-Develop a habit of overcommunicating: Starting a new job is always stressful and it's normal for your new employee to feel anxious during the first few weeks.
+Starting a new job is always stressful and it's normal for your new employee to feel anxious during the first few weeks.
 Some may hesitate to reach out when they are unsure about something – don't wait for them to ask, be proactive and thorough in communicating your instructions, expectations, and impressions.
 To avoid overwhelming your new team member, embrace asynchronous communication in the form of structured write-ups rather than one-line-at-a-time Slack messages.